webix-hub/docs/data/api/treestore_each.md

 @params:
 - code			function		a function that needs calling for each data item
-* master		object		an object that the function is applied to (_this_ by default)
+- master		object			an object that the function is applied to (<i>this</i> by default)
-* all			boolean		if true, hidden (as well as hidden by filtering) items are iterated
+- all			boolean			if true, hidden (as well as hidden by filtering) items are iterated
-* pid			string		the parent node id.
+- pid			string			the parent node id.
 Used to iterate through a specific branch